$Se^2$: Sequential Example Selection for In-Context Learning: Introduction

 \section{Introduction}

-Large Language Models~(LLMs)~\cite{radford2019language,brown2020language,zhang2205opt,touvron2023llama} have demonstrated remarkable capabilities in handling a wide range of problems and tasks through in-context learning~(ICL).
+Large Language Models~(LLMs)~\cite{radford2019language,brown2020language,zhang2205opt,touvron2023llama} have demonstrated remarkable capabilities in handling a wide range of problems and tasks through In-Context Learning~(ICL).
 ICL allows these models to learn from a limited number of examples without the need for parameter updates.
-Despite~\citet{wei2022chain,wang2022self,wei2022emergent} shows the ICL superior potential for various scenarios, the performance of ICL heavily relies on the carefully example selection~\cite{liu2021makes, rubin2021learning, su2022selective, zhang-etal-2022-active, cheng-etal-2023-uprise}.
-Recent work~\cite{lu-etal-2022-fantastically, zhang-etal-2022-active} have also shown there are significant variance in performance across different sets of examples.
+Despite~\citet{wei2022chain,wang2022self,wei2022emergent} shows the ICL superior potential for various scenarios, the performance of ICL heavily relies on the careful example selection~\cite{liu2021makes, rubin2021learning, su2022selective, zhang-etal-2022-active, cheng-etal-2023-uprise}.
+Recent work~\cite{lu-etal-2022-fantastically, zhang-etal-2022-active} has also shown there are significant variances in performance across different sets of examples.
 Thus, the example selection plays a vital role in the behavior of ICL.

 Given the diverse nature of NLP tasks, researchers have proposed various heuristic criteria for example selection, including entropy~\cite{lu-etal-2022-fantastically, wu-etal-2023-self}, influences~\cite{nguyen2023context}, uncertainty~\cite{diao2023active}, and so on.
-Early approaches focused on retrieving examples based on similarity between the input and the examples~\cite{liu-etal-2022-makes, su2022selective}.
+There are also some approaches focused on retrieving examples based on the similarity between the input and the examples~\cite{liu-etal-2022-makes, su2022selective}.
 More recent efforts~\cite{rubin2021learning, cheng-etal-2023-uprise} have explored selecting examples based on their contribution to output performance.
 The above methods select examples and concatenate them together, following the "select then organize" paradigm, as shown in Figure~\ref{fig:paradigm}.
 However, these methods often overlook the impact of the relationship between examples.
-To address this, \citet{zhang-etal-2022-active} proposing a reinforcement learning~(RL) approach to formalize the process.
+To address this, \citet{zhang-etal-2022-active} proposes a reinforcement learning~(RL) approach to formalize the process.
 Yet, this approach faces limitations in modeling and applicability due to the constraints of the RL framework.